Related Blog Posts

 At Enness we have a lot of clients coming to us who have struggled to obtain a mortgage on their unusual properties with other brokers.
 Indeed, according to industry statistics around eight out of ten applicants were rejected for a loan that can be considered “unusual” but with the help of specialist advice were able to source finance for the loan.

-For example, we recently raised finance for a castle in the south west of England that needed to be converted into different dwellings – most lenders would veer away from that the moment you even broach the topic of turrets and listed sites!
+For example, we recently raised finance for a castle in the south-west of England that needed to be converted into different dwellings – most lenders would veer away from that the moment you even broach the topic of turrets and listed sites!

 Underneath the category of ‘mortgages for unusual properties’ also falls self-build projects, church conversions, homes in multiple occupations and small-scale development finance.
+Learn more about property development bridging finance.